 - Brewing Method: Pour-over, Drip, French Press, and cold brew

 Cooper’s Cask Coffee is a gourmet coffee specialist.
-They test and create new coffee lots using the award-winning whiskey and rum barrels.
-These barrels allow Cooper’s roasters to create amazing coffee with unique taste profiles.
+They test and create new coffee lots using award-winning whiskey and rum barrels.
+These barrels allow Cooper’s roasters to create amazing coffee with unique taste profiles while being roasted in small batches.
 The whiskey barrel is from Sons of Liberty Spirits, while the rum barrel is from Thomas Tew Rum.

 VIBRANT TASTE PROFILE: Intensely bright and clean, lemon tart, raw honey, floral nectar.